w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 The idea of a governance proxy introduces a level of security.
-When engaging in transactions with Democracy, Council, Technical Committee, and Treasury modules, a governance proxy uses its low funds sent from its stash acccount.
-This avoids a stash or primary account with larger funds from participating in governance.
+When engaging in transactions with Democracy, Council, Technical Committee, and Treasury modules, a governance proxy uses its low funds sent from its stash account.
+This leaves a safer proxy performing on-chain actions, rather than the stash account itself.

 ### Adding a proxy